rossana87/Project_3_Wanderlust/README.md

 })
 ```

-After creating this schema, we created roughly 100 destinations in our database and every one of us had to help look for the information needed.
-For instance, I looked after all the images and features.
+After creating this schema, we created roughly 100 destinations in our database.
+I looked after all the images and features.
 The latter was an array of 3 indexes, which included sightseeing, activities and restaurants.

-#### User Models
+#### User Model

 * User schema for the user registration and login: